 Additional Selection Criteria for appointment at Level C

-- An established research record in environmental sciences
+- An established research record in clinical health science

-- Demonstrated success in teaching and curriculum development
+- Demonstrated success with evidence of a significant contribution in teaching and curriculum development